 Deciding On What The Proper Beacon Interval Should Be

-There are several factors that play a major role in deciding apt beacon interval.
+Several factors play a significant role in deciding apt beacon interval.
 You can set the beacon interval to values higher than the default or lower than it.

 High Interval: When To Opt For It

-Deciding to keep it more than 100 ms, means the system spends less time in transmitting beacons.
+Deciding to keep it more than 100 ms means the system spends less time transmitting beacons.
 That time, instead, the system can invest in accomplishing other tasks.
 Which, in turn, ensures faster execution and better productivity.

 Big organizations with several devices usually opt for that kind of interval.
-As only a small number of resources go into high intervals, battery consumption is less.
-So, if you’re fussy about draining your battery, a high variety of it is not for you.
-Also, they’re capable enough for personal use.
+As only a few resources go into high breaks, battery consumption is less.
+So, if you’re fussy about draining your battery, a wide variety of it is not for you.
+Also, they’re capable enough for personal use.high interval

 See Also: Everything About Netgear Router Login [Updated 2019]